-NSF is relocating to Alexandria, Virginia.
-In the late summer of 2017, NSF will begin the transition from its current location in Arlington, Virginia to 2415 Eisenhower Avenue, Alexandria, VA 22314.
-The new location is adjacent to a Metro station (Eisenhower Avenue on the Yellow Line) and there is a ample parking in the area.
-There are several amenities nearby, such as restaurants, hotels, and shops.
+NSF is relocating from Arlington, VA to 2415 Eisenhower Ave.
+Alexandria, VA 22134 in the late summer of 2017.
+The new location is adjacent to the Eisenhower Ave.
+Metro station on the Yellow Line.
+There is ample parking in the area as well as several amenities nearby, such as restaurants, hotels, and shops.

 Become a part of our mission to maintain and strengthen the vitality of the US science and engineering enterprise.
 For over 60 years, the National Science Foundation (NSF) has remained the premier Federal agency supporting basic research at the frontiers of discovery across all fields, as well as science and engineering education at all levels.